pinterest/api-quickstart/python/README.md

 ```

 ### [copy_pin.py](./scripts/copy_pin.py)
- Demonstration of how to use the `POST /v5/pins` [endpoint](https://developers.pinterest.com/docs/api/v5/#operation/pins/create) or the `PUT /v3/pins/` [endpoint](https://developers.pinterest.com/docs/redoc/#operation/v3_create_pin_handler_PUT) to create a pin.
+Demonstration of how to use the `POST /v5/pins` [endpoint](https://developers.pinterest.com/docs/api/v5/#operation/pins/create) to create a pin.
 Copying a pin can be useful functionality for API developers, but does not represent typical user behavior on Pinterest.
 Note that `copy_pin.py` can create a video pin from an image pin by suppling the `-m/--media` argument, which is either a Pinterest media identifier (a number) or the path name of a file that contains a video.
 <!--gen-->
 ```
 $ ./scripts/copy_pin.py --help